sylhare/Type-on-Strap/_posts/2019-05-07-generate-human-object.md

 ---
 layout: post
 title: "Learning to Generate Human–Object Interactions"
-short-summary: "Human–object interactions are multi-stepped, governed by human goals, customs, physics, and biomechanics -- how can we teach machines to capture, understand, and replicate these interactions?"
+short-summary: "Human–object interactions are multi-stepped and governed by physics as well human goals, customs, and biomechanics -- how can we teach machines to capture, understand, and replicate these interactions?"
-summary: "Human–object interactions are multi-stepped, governed by human goals, customs, physics, and biomechanics.
-In order to develop more dynamic virtual worlds, and smarter robots, we need to teach machines to capture, understand, and replicate these interactions.
-This post presents several initial steps towards that goal."
+summary: "Human–object interactions are multi-stepped and governed by physics as well human goals, customs, and biomechanics -- how can we teach machines to capture, understand, and replicate these interactions?"
 thumbnail: "assets/img/posts/2019-05-07-generate-human-object/thumb.gif"
 author: <a href='https://twitter.com/drsrinathsridha'>Srinath Sridhar</a>
 tags: [hci, learning]